 They are in love with their ideas and the vision that they have for their business.
 I have been there, and it is an awesome feeling.
-I would compare it to the dating phase of a new relationship.
+It is best compared to the dating phase of a new relationship.

-I call the first few months the “honeymoon” phase of things, where everything is still new and exciting.
+Personally, I call the first few months the “honeymoon” phase of things.
+The phase where everything is still new and exciting.

 This is the point before any failures occur and before plans get changed.